 MSL Club also runs a parallel information days for parents and teachers.

 This year’s sessions were astonishingly good value at $75 for a whole day, including lunch and morning tea.
-The well-attended Parent Info Day agenda is here, and presenters’ slides will be available on the MSL Club website soon.
+The well-attended Parent Info Day agenda is here, and presenters’ slides will be available on the MSL Club website soon (2021 update: this seems not to be active any more, maybe thanks to COVID-19).
 They contain heaps of great information, of the type now also accessible via the great new Dyslexia Victoria Support website.

 The Professional Info Day agenda, which included a session from yours truly (here depicted banging on about that Seidenberg book again) is here.
 Slides from the sessions will all soon be on the MSL website, if you’re kicking yourself for missing out.